JohnOMDev/data-engineering-projects/etl-project-with-mysql/README.md

 The files are partitioned by the first three letters of each song's track ID.
 For example, here are filepaths to two files in this dataset.
 ## Set up Environment
-*   Install or Update your python - `pip install python -m pip install mysql-connector-python`
+*   Install or Update your python - `pip install mysql-connector-python`
 *   Install ipython SQL simulator - pip install ipython-sql

 ##  Functionality